royajamal/Technical-Documentation/README.md

 ## Technologies Used 🛠️

-I uesd HTML and CSS
+I uesd HTML and css

 Examples: